Mighty Mouse in the Great Space Chase: Story

 Harry, broadcasting live to the whole universe, reveals his demands.
 All mice are to bow to him and call him "Your Majesty", or any variant thereof; he also wants to come home to a hot meal every day after work, and he wants everything in the entire universe to be his, except for a toy train set which Swifty wants.
-He gives the mice only five seconds to surrender, but when Pearl calls to tell him that nobody will obey him, he makes good of his threat to use the Domesday Device to suck up everything and starts to do so.
+He gives the mice only five seconds to surrender, but when Pearl calls to tell him that nobody will obey him, he makes good of his threat to use the Doomsday Device to suck up everything and starts to do so.

 Pearl and Mighty Mouse watch a special news bulletin, learning that Harry is doing this, when the Device sucks up the anchor giving the report.
 It gets all the planets and even the sun.
 It eventually gets Mighty Mouse, causing the mouse crew to freak out.
-Harry gives Pearl one last chance to surrender, and proceeds to suck up the mouse ship.
-However, Mighty Mouse finds the edge of the device, puts a hole in it with his super strength, and pulls the reverse lever (after Swifty fails to stop him).
+Harry gives Pearl one last chance to surrender, and proceeds to suck up the mouse ship, but Mighty Mouse finds the edge of the device, puts a hole in it with his super strength, and pulls the reverse lever (after Swifty fails to stop him).
 The machine spits out everything, leading it all to go back into its proper places.
 It also spits out rocks at the mouse ship, which prompts Mighty Mouse to relocate the ship into a safe spot; only the problem is that the spot is a no parking zone.

 Mighty Mouse gets the catship to open its "mouth" and sticks the nozzle into the port, making it too windy for Harry and Swifty to move.
 He flies inside the ship, gives the cats one last speech, and flips the switch back to the "ON" position.
 He escapes, the Device subsequently sucks up the catship (and burps), and Mighty Mouse declares the battle is won.

-Mighty Mouse then discovers a tow truck is towing the mouse ship and tries to persuade the driver to forgive the fine due to circumstances.
+He then discovers a tow truck is towing the mouse ship and tries to persuade the driver to forgive the fine due to circumstances.
 The driver refuses, and Pearl announces that she will pay the ticket.

 Later, a parade is held to celebrate the victory, and the Device's nozzle is tied in a knot, forever trapping the cats inside, leaving the aforementioned dog squad to pursue them.
 Pearl blows Mighty Mouse a kiss, and he blushes as the parade continues.
-Harry also appears to state that he'll be back, but he gets pushed away by the screen.
+Harry also appears to state that he will be back, but he gets pushed away by the screen.